JorgeCastilloPrz/JetpackComposeAndInternals/slides/lesson6.md

 * Especially for UI state
 * <span class="error">If not:</span>
   * Removes any chance of runtime optimization
-  * Opens the door to bugs and race conditions (modifying data before comparing)
+  * Opens the door to bugs and race conditions

 ---